abroroo/til/WebAudioAPI/webaAdioAPIintro.md

 [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) is very cool api that helps to create and manipulate audio in web applications.
-I've tried it with Audio Visualization, here is a good [guide](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API/Visualizations_with_Web_Audio_API) on how to do it!
+I've tried it with Audio Visualization, they have a very good [guide](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API/Visualizations_with_Web_Audio_API) on how to do it!

 ### Key Components:
 #### [AudioContext](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext):